quenio/ATN/Types/README.md

 ## Set Type

-A type may be defined for instances that are themselves a set containing elements, which are instances of another type:
+A type may be defined for instances that are themselves a set containing other elements, which are in turn instances of another type:

 ```haskell
 Album :: {Photo}